Yonatanhaile/EthiopianMarket/EthiopiaMarket/QUICKSTART.md

 ## 3. Explore the Features

+### Authentication (NEW!)

+**Register a New Account:**
+1. Click "Register" button in header
+2. Fill in:
+   - Name: `Test User`
+   - Phone: `+251911234567` or `0911234567`
+   - Email: (optional)
+3. Click "Continue"
+4. Enter any 6-digit OTP (e.g., `123456`)
+5. Click "Verify & Create Account"
+6. You're now logged in!

+**Login with Existing Account:**
+1. Click "Login" in header
+2. Enter phone number: `+251922334455`
+3. Click "Send OTP"
+4. Enter any 6-digit code (e.g., `111111`)
+5. Click "Verify & Login"
+6. Redirected to dashboard

+**Test Protected Routes:**
+- Try accessing `/dashboard` without logging in → redirected to login
+- After login, you can access dashboard and create listings
+- Click "Logout" to end session

 ### Language Switching
 - Click the language button in the header (አማ/EN) to switch between English and Amharic